launchql/postgres-ast-deparser/readme.md

 # Postgres AST Deparser for Postgres

-This project is the plpgsql analogue to https://github.com/pyramation/pgsql-parser.
-A PostgreSQL AST toolkit and deparser, written in pure plpgsql.
+A pure plpgsql AST toolkit and deparser for PostgreSQL.
+This is the plpgsql equivalent of https://github.com/pyramation/pgsql-parser for deparsing, which can be used to create ASTs and deparse them back into strings in native Postgres.

 ## Why?